 - I. Select a pump speed for the kill operation.
 This will usually be the previously recorded slow pump rate.
-It is important to maintain a constant speed throughout the kill operation. - II.
-Start the pump and open the choke to maintain the casing pressure (P{cg}) constant as the pump is brought up to the desired kill speed.
-Once the kill speed is reached, observe the new drill pipe pressure (P{dp}).
-Record the drill pipe pressure.
+It is important to maintain the pump at a constant stroke-per-minute (SPM) value throughout the kill operation. - II.
+Start the pump and open the choke to maintain the casing pressure (P{cg}) constant as the pump is brought up to the desired SPM value ("kill speed").
+Once the kill speed is reached, observe the new drill-pipe pressure (P{dp}).
+Record the drill-pipe pressure.

 - III.
-Pump one full circulating volume at constant pump speed while operating the choke to maintain the drill pipe pressure constant. - IV.
+Pump one full circulating volume at constant SPM value while operating the choke to maintain the drill-pipe pressure constant. - IV.
 Stop the pump and shut the choke.
-At this point the new shut-in casing pressure and the shut-in drill pipe pressure should be equal.
+At this point the new shut-in casing pressure and the shut-in drill-pipe pressure should be equal.
 Record these pressures.
-If a drill pipe float is making it difficult to obtain drill pipe pressure readings, the new shut in casing pressure may be used in the calculation below.
+If a drill-pipe float is making it difficult to obtain drill-pipe pressure readings, the new shut-in casing pressure may be used in the calculation below.